• Natural variation of the ionome

 • Cesium toxicity

 Cesium is a rare chemical element that has physical and chemical properties like that of potassium.
 That element is not essential for plant growth.
 Cesium has only one stable isotope (133Cs) and several radioisotopes (e.g., 137Cs).
 In 2011, the accident at the Fukushima Daiichi nuclear power plant released radioactive nuclides in agricultural areas of Japan.
-Therefore, there is an urgent need to elucidate the absorption and transport mechanisms of cesium in plants, to develop strategies for reducing environmental pollution and contamination of agricultural products.
+Thus, there is a pressing need to understand the absorption and transport mechanisms of cesium in plants, to develop strategies for minimizing environmental pollution and contamination of agricultural products.

 cesium toxicity